opencoff/go-chd/README.md

 the actual key to verify.
 Look at `dbreader.go:Find()` for an example.

+`DBWriter` optimizes the database if there are no values present - i.e., keys-only.
+This optimization significantly reduces the file-size.

 ## How do I use it?
 Like any other golang library: `go get github.com/opencoff/go-chd`.